valueflows/valueflows/mkdocs/docs/algorithms/track.md

             (list or similar, "flows" must be ordered) add the starting item to "visited"
     add the starting item to "flows"
-    if the item is an unpack event add the resourceInventoriedAs to "contained"
+    if the item is an separate event add the resourceInventoriedAs to "contained"
     if the item is a modify event
         add the resourceInventoriedAs to "modified"